gvwilson/onboarding/cd-screencasts.md

 (start: get into the editor for a course that has an exercise in its first chapter)

-- "Normal" exercises are ones that require the learner to write and run a little bit of code
+- A "Normal" exercise requires the learner to write and run a little bit of code
 - Click on "Add Exercise" (wiggle mouse then click)
 - Choose the "Normal" exercise type (click)
 - Click the pencil icon beside the exercise title (click) and give it a name (type in text and click the button)